MMD-FUSE: Learning and Combining Kernels for Two-Sample Testing Without Data Splitting: MMD-FUSE: Fusing U-Statistics by Exponentiation

-where \( \normaliserbnd_k(\sZ) \coloneqq \frac{1}{n(n-1)} \sum_{(i, j) \in [n+m]_2} k(Z_i, Z_j)^2 \) is permutation invariant. \end{definition} Although this statistic appears complex, we note that in the case where \(\pi\) has finite support, its calculation reduces to a log-sum-exp of MMD estimates normalised by \(\normaliserbnd_k\).
-This is even clearer when \(\pi\) is also uniform on its support, then \Cref{eq:soft-max} shows that our statistic reduces to a soft maximum.
-The parameter \(\lambda\) can be seen as a ``temperature'' parameter controlling the smoothness of this soft maximum.
-We discuss this point further in \Cref{sec:why-not-l-infity}.
+Although these statistics appear complex, we note that in the case where \(\pi\) has finite support, their calculation reduces to a log-sum-exp of MMD estimates normalised by \(\normaliserbnd_k\).
+This is even clearer when \(\pi\) is also uniform on its support, as we consider experimentally; then \Cref{eq:soft-max} shows that our statistics reduce to soft maxima, with \(\lambda\) controlling the smoothness or ``temperature''.